zliu/terraform/tutorials/wordpress_with_terraform_and_ansible.md

       {: pre}

    2. [Download the Terraform binary to your local machine ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.terraform.io/downloads.html).
 Select the version that is provided for the operating system that you use on your local machine.
-   3. Unzip the Terraform package and copy the binary into your `terraform` directory.
+   3. Extract the Terraform package and copy the binary into your `terraform` directory.
    4. Point the `$PATH` environment variable to your Terraform binary.
       ```
       export PATH=$PATH:$HOME/terraform